will-lancer/will-lancer.github.io/README.md

  * For algebra, I'm going through Aluffi's *Algebra: Chapter 0*, and Lang's *Undergraduate Algebra*.
-The latter is a far more classical and digestible treatment of algebra, and the former gives one a more modern perspective on the subjectl; they complement each other nicely.
+The latter is a far more classical and digestible treatment of algebra, and the former gives one a more modern perspective on the subject; they complement each other nicely.
- * I'm also reading some E&M; mainly Purcell and Griffiths, with supplementary reading from Lechner's book *Classical
+ * I'm also reading up on basic undergraduate physics
-   Electrodynamics: A Modern Perspective*.

 ## Industry
 My main interests in business are: